kingsdigitallab/kdl-dts-server/README.md

 ## Must

 * add a github action to generate static DTS from thornton corpus
-* read metadata from TEI file when building the corpus tree to set title field
 * parametrise the DTS server
 * parametrise the SDTS generator
 * test the static generator with github

 ## Should

+* set the name of the top collection from settings.json
 * default collection.json
 * move settings file under a collection.json file under the top collection folder
 * document!